Most of us, especially those living in a country with four seasons, know that tulips bloom in spring.

 We thought she wouldn’t make it to her 90th birthday last 21st June.
 She was too weak to get up.

-What a blessing for Nanay (mum) to be under the care of my sister-in-law and my older brother.
+It is such a blessing for Nanay (mum) to be under my sister-in-law’s care and older brother’s care.
 She gets the best care ever.

-A few days before her birthday, she sat up and asked for water.
+She sat up a few days before her birthday and asked for water.
 She gradually recovered and was able to celebrate her birthday.